Pavahali/pefo/README.md

 ```

 ## Quickstart
-> How to encrypt data
+> How to encrypt data?
 ```py
 from pefo import open